 Scope

-Properly size the furnace and blower for the design heating and cooling load of the home, based on the Air Conditioning Contractors of America (ACCA) Manual J heating and cooling load calculations and Manual S sizing guidelines.
+- Properly size the furnace and blower for the design heating and cooling load of the house or apartment, based on the ACCA Manual J heating and cooling load calculations and ACCA Manual S sizing guidelines.

-Design an efficient air distribution system with a compact layout in accord with ACCA Manual D. Install ducts properly for maximum airflow and efficiency.
+- Design an efficient air distribution system with a compact layout in accordance with ACCA Manual D. Install ducts properly for maximum airflow and efficiency.

 Description